 That's a pretty exhaustive list and something that really makes Sallie Mae stand out.
 Additionally, there are some noteworthy features that make this private lender more appealing to students, including:

 Sallie Mae loans come with several repayment options, so you aren’t tied to a single plan that doesn’t work with your budget or lifestyle.
 Instead, Sallie Mae lets students pay back their loan when and how they can.
-Plus, you can pay off your loan over anywhere between 5 and 15 years.
+Plus, depending on which loan you have, you can pay it off over anywhere between 10 and 20 years.

 Two of the most generous features of a Sallie Mae loan are deferment and forbearance options.
 Deferment lets you put a pause on your loan payments, while forbearance will let you push off your loan payments.
 Both of these features give students more flexibility to pay off loans comfortably and easily.

 The fact that Sallie Mae lets students sign up with a cosigner is already a big perk for this lender.
 Many students who wouldn’t get approval on their own can enjoy comfortable loan terms thanks to the acceptance of a cosigner at their side.
 What’s more, Sallie Mae offers a cosigner release.
-That means the cosigner can be released from their obligation to cover the debt in case the borrower cannot for any reason.
-After 12 consecutive payments, the cosigner release can be enacted.
+That means student borrowers may apply to release their cosigner from the loan after they graduate, make 12 on-time, principal and interest payments, and meet certain credit requirements.⁷

 Sallie Mae makes the application process pretty easy for students.
 You can fill out the entire form online in under 15 minutes and get approval instantly.
 Once you’ve been approved, Sallie Mae will provide you with loan options to choose from.
 Some applicants will be asked to share additional documentation or information, extending the application process.